-\end{restatable} Dunfield and Thurston introduce the notions of random $3$-manifolds in \cite{dtRandom3manifolds}.
-See for example the connection with Heegaard splitting \cite{mjRandomHeegaardSplitting}, quantum invariants \cite{dwQuantumRandom3manifolds}, fibered commensurability \cite{mhFiberedCommensurabilityRandomMapping}, torsion growth, \cite{bbghExponentialTorsionGrowth}, and volumes \cite{vgVolumeRandom3-manifold} and the references therein for more related topics.
-In two dimensions, there is also wonderful ongoing work regarding topology, geometry and eigenvalues of random hyperbolic surfaces, see for example \cite{wxgafa, nwx, yyPrimeGeodesicTheorem, mmGrowthWeilPeterssonRandom} and the references therein for more related topics.
 The lower bound of $\frac{\|\cdot \|_{L^2}}{\|\cdot \|_{Th}}$ (i.e., the left-hand side of \eqref{bdi}) is investigated in [\citenum{hansHarmonicForms}, Section 5].
-In \Cref{preliminaries least area surfaces in Margulis tubes and the Thurston norm}, we provide the preliminaries on the least area surfaces and the Thurston norm.
+In \Cref{section preliminaries least area surfaces in Margulis tubes and the Thurston norm}, we provide the preliminaries on the least area surfaces and the Thurston norm.
 One theme is the intricate interplay between harmonic $1$-forms and least area surfaces in a tube.
-In \Cref{the proof}, we prove \Cref{theorem main conjecture BD}.
-In \Cref{generic growth}, we develop the notion of ``generic Dehn filling" and \ehl and show that for all but finitely manifolds in most geometric convergence to a cusped $N$, $\|\cdot\|_{L^2}/\|\cdot\|_{Th}$ is bounded by a constant depending on $N$.
-In \Cref{section lipschitz constant and entropy}, we prove some basic properties of the maximal stretch laminations and the level sets of a circle-valued maps.
+In \Cref{section the proof}, we prove \Cref{theorem main conjecture BD}.
+In \Cref{section generic growth}, we develop the notion of ``generic Dehn filling" and \ehl and show that for a generic manifold $M$ with $\vol(M)\leq V$, $\|\cdot\|_{L^2}/\|\cdot\|_{Th}$ is bounded by a constant $c(V)$.
+In \Cref{section lipschitz constant and entropy}, we prove some basic properties of the maximal stretch laminations and the level sets of a tight circle-valued map.
 We then study the Lipschitz constant and its connection with the Thurston norm and the entropy of pseudo-Anosov monodromy.